TechnoMageKOMT/Programming_Notes/JavaScript/DataStructures_ModernOperators_Strings/I_Optional_Chaining.?.md

 }
 ```

+**Bracket notation** Remember that when a variable is used to access a property of an object, bracket notation must be used.
+Dot notation does not work.

 Both the nullish coalescing (??) and optional chaining (?.) operators were introduced in ES2020 because they tend to work so well together.

 ## Object Methods

 Using the optional chaining operator we can check if a method exists before calling it.

 ```JavaScript
 const restaurant = {